Monday, September 23, 2024

 How I got my sister

 My father was the oldest of five boys, and he had one sister.
 His mother died having a baby that also died.
 He went to school through the fifth grade.
 Sometime soon after that, I imagine, he went to work, but the only work available was farm work, which paid very little.
 He would have still been living with his brothers, sisters, and father who, from what I have heard, probably let the children take care of themselves.
-In 1927, someone's father informed him he had gotten his daughter in the family way, so he married her.
+In 1927, someone's father informed him someone had gotten his daughter in the family way, so he agreed to marry her.
 She gave birth to a little girl at the age of 15 or 16, and soon was pregnant again, but died having her next child, a boy who survived.

 So my father had two babies with nobody to take care of them while he worked.
 A couple of relatives took the infant boy, but they didn't want the girl.
 Finally my dad's only sister, Gladys, dropped out of school to take care of the girl.